 If you need to correct or update any information in your filing, you simply need to file the same form again with the updated information and pay the associated $5 fee.
 There is no need to cancel a DBA name once it has been registered.

-Costs may vary at the county level for those needing to file for a sole proprietorship or partnership but tend to be minimal.
-However, keep in mind that you may need funds for other expenses after you file your DBA name — such as a domain name and branded items.
+Costs may also vary at the county level for those needing to file for a sole proprietorship or partnership but tend to be minimal.

 Processing times can vary depending on whether you file at the state or county level and whether you file online or by mail.
 In general, filing online will always be faster than filing by mail.

 DBA names are not strictly required but can be extremely useful.
 If you are a sole proprietor or partnership, you cannot legally conduct business under a name other than your personal name(s) without a DBA name.
 Filing a DBA name lets you name your business separate from yourself.

 For LLCs, corporations, and other business types, DBA names allow you to operate portions of your business under different names or to drop your designator or shorten your business’s legal name in a way that makes it catchier or more memorable.

 As a general rule, DBA names are not exclusive.
 This means another business may use the same name if they so choose.
 If you would like to keep your business name unique and prevent others from using it, you should seek trademark or copyright protection.

 There is no limit to the number of DBA names that a business may file.
 Some businesses just want a single alternative name, while others might find it useful to have dozens of names to separate different portions of their business.